 - One A4 black and white print – 0.70 PLN gross.

 More information about reprographic services in Table 2.
 Price list

-The Reprographic Office is located behind the Main Reading Room on level 2 at BUW and offers the following services:
+The Reprographic Office is located on level 2 at BUW and offers the following services:

 - scanning and photographing of original items (of up to A1 format), microfilms and microforms with professional digitisation equipment,